pdf-association/pdf-issues/docs/32000-2-2020/clause08.md

 <p>PDF processors shall follow these guidelines for writing and rendering ICC based color spaces:</p>

 <ul>
-<li>A PDF reader shall support <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">ICC.1:2010 as required by PDF 2.0</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">both ICC profile header version 2.x and 4.x profiles</ins>, which will enable it to properly render all embedded ICC profiles regardless of the PDF version.</li>
+<li>A PDF reader shall support <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">ICC.1:2010 as required by PDF 2.0</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">both ICC profile header version 2.x and 4.x profiles</ins>, which will enable it to properly render all embedded ICC profiles regardless of the PDF version.</li>
-<li>A PDF reader shall always process an embedded ICC profile according to the <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">corresponding version of the PDF</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">ICC specification</ins> being processed as shown in <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">"ICC Specification versions supported by ICC based colour spaces</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">"Table 66 - ICC profile versions supported by <b>ICCBased</b> colour spaces"</ins> above; it shall not substitute the alternate colour space in these cases.</li>
+<li>A PDF reader shall always process an embedded ICC profile according to the <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">corresponding version of the PDF</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">ICC specification</ins> being processed as shown in <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">"ICC Specification versions supported by ICC based colour spaces</del><ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">"Table 66 - ICC profile versions supported by <b>ICCBased</b> colour spaces"</ins> above; it shall not substitute the alternate colour space in these cases.</li>
-<li>A PDF writer should use ICC <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted">1:2010</del> profiles<ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="submitted"> conforming to ISO 15076</ins>.
+<li>A PDF writer should use ICC <del onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved">1:2010</del> profiles<ins onMouseEnter="mouseEnter(this)" data-issue="181" data-iso="approved"> conforming to ISO 15076</ins>.
 It may embed profiles conforming to an earlier or later ICC version.</li>
 <li>...</li>
 </ul>

 <p class="location">Add a new NOTE 2 below NOTE 1 and above Table 67 as follows:</p>

 <p class="hangingindent">
-<ins onMouseEnter="mouseEnter(this)" data-issue="228" data-iso="submitted">NOTE 2 ICC profiles can contain private tags.
+<ins onMouseEnter="mouseEnter(this)" data-issue="228" data-iso="approved">NOTE 2 ICC profiles can contain private tags.
 This document intentionally does not specify how a PDF processor might use such data in ICC profiles.
 A PDF processor can ignore such data altogether.
 Any use of such data is implementation dependent.</ins>
 </p>

 <h4 id="H8.6.5.8">8.6.5.8 Rendering intents</h4>